 The history of the electron and that of the ether are tightly knit in the early twentieth century, although historians have paid much more attention to the former than the latter, leaving gaps in the literature concerning electron theory.11endnote: 1 The emergence of electron theory in the 1890s is described in a monograph by Buchwald (1985), while the development of electron theory has been studied in detail up to the time of Einstein’s and Poincaré’s theories of relativity (1905–1906) by Arthur I. Miller (1981), and Olivier Darrigol (2000).
-For the period up to 1920, works of reference include McCormmach (1970), Wheaton (1983), papers by Helge Kragh, Walter Kaiser, and Ole Knudsen in Buchwald & Warwick (2001), and Navarro (2012).
+For the period up to 1920, works of reference include R. McCormmach (1970), B. Wheaton (1983), H. Kragh (2001), O. Knudsen (2001), W. Kaiser (2001), and J. Navarro (2012).
 Since E. T. Whittaker’s history of theories of “æther” and electricity (1953), historians of physics have considered the emergence of relativity theory in the context of ether and electron theory.
-A one-time participant in this history, Whittaker created a stir late in his life by attributing the theory of relativity not to Albert Einstein, but to Lorentz and Poincaré.
-Much effort was subsequently expended to discredit Whittaker’s view, and reinforce Einstein’s priority of discovery.
+A one-time participant in this history, Whittaker created a stir late in his life by attributing the theory of relativity not to Albert Einstein but to Lorentz and Poincaré.
+Much effort was subsequently expended to discredit Whittaker’s view and reinforce Einstein’s priority of discovery.
 The historian Stanley Goldberg, for example, argued that the theories of Poincaré and Einstein were distinct, except for the formalism (1970, 91).
-Many commentators since Goldberg have focused on the contrast between, on the one hand, Einstein’s provocative claim that the ether is a superfluous concept in electrodynamics, and on the other hand, Poincaré’s advocacy of an abstract ether.22endnote: 2 For a thoughtful review of the literature, see Darrigol (2004).
+Many commentators since Goldberg have focused on the contrast between, on the one hand, Einstein’s provocative claim that the ether is a superfluous concept in electrodynamics and, on the other hand, Poincaré’s advocacy of an abstract ether.22endnote: 2 For a thoughtful review of the literature, see Darrigol (2004).

 The first three streams came together in Leiden, in December, 1900.
-The occasion for this meeting was the jubilee celebration of Lorentz’s defense of his doctoral thesis, to which Poincaré was invited, along with one of his students, and most of Europe’s electrodynamicists.
-Poincaré declined the invitation, but he contributed a paper to the proceedings, in which he analyzed the status of Newton’s third law in Lorentz’s electron theory.33endnote: 3 On Poincaré’s participation in the Lorentz Festschrift, see his correspondence with Heike Kamerlingh Onnes, published in Walter et al. (2016), docs.
+The occasion for this meeting was the jubilee celebration of Lorentz’s defense of his doctoral thesis; Poincaré had been invited to this celebration, along with one of his students and most of Europe’s electrodynamicists.
+Poincaré declined the invitation, but contributed a paper in which he analyzed the status of Newton’s third law in Lorentz’s electron theory.33endnote: 3 On Poincaré’s participation in the Lorentz Festschrift, see his correspondence with Heike Kamerlingh Onnes, published in Walter et al. (2016), docs.
 2-63-1, 2-63-2, and 2-63-3..

 1 Lorentz electrons and local time in Leiden

 Poincaré knew quite well that he was breaking new ground, as he described his time-synchronization protocol as a definition of local time.
-In providing this definition, Poincaré turned Lorentz’s electron theory into a regular theory of physics, i.e., one having measurable consequences, where before, it was an abstract model.
-Lorentz seems not to have appreciated this point, although he thanked Poincaré for his contribution.44See Lorentz to Poincaré, 20 January, 1901, in Walter et al. (2007, § 38.1).
-According to Lorentz (1895), the local time was a linear function of the ether time and the product of distance and frame velocity , divided by the square of the velocity of light in the ether, : .
-He noted that his formula was valid up to a first-order approximation in .
+In providing this definition, Poincaré turned Lorentz’s electron theory into a regular theory of physics, that is, one having measurable consequences, whereas, before, it had been an abstract model.
+Lorentz seems not to have appreciated this point, although he thanked Poincaré for his contribution.44endnote: 4 See Lorentz to Poincaré, 20 January, 1901, in Walter et al. (2016, § 2-38-1).
+According to Lorentz (1895), the local time was a linear function of the ether time and the product of the distance and the frame velocity , divided by the square of the velocity of light in the ether, : .
+Lorentz noted that his formula was valid up to a first-order approximation in .

-One of the latter projects sought to measure an arc of meridian passing through Peru, Ecuador, and Colombia.
+One of the latter projects sought to measure an arc of meridian passing through Peru, Ecuador and Colombia.
 Longitude measurement at the end of the nineteenth century involved several techniques, including that of fixing the position of celestial objects, and noting the temporal instant of astronomical events such as occultations and zenith passages.
-To determine the exact time of a given event, geodesists relied on time signals relayed by telegraph, as Poincaré observed in an original essay, entitled “The measurement of time” (1898, English translation in Gould 2001, 220ff).
+To determine the exact time of a given event, geodesists relied on time signals relayed by telegraph, as Poincaré observed in an original essay entitled “The measurement of time” (1898, English translation in Gould 2001, 220ff).